 |Region||Europe and North America|

-The initial transport of political detainees to Auschwitz consisted nearly solely of Poles to whom the camp was initially established.
+The initial transport of political detainees to Auschwitz consisted almost solely of Poles for whom the camp was initially established.
 The bulk of inmates were Polish for the first two years.

 In May 1940, German criminals brought to the camp as functionaries, established the camp's reputation for sadism.
 Prisoners were beaten, tortured, and executed for the most trivial reasons.
 The first gassings—of Soviet and Polish prisoners—took place in block 11 of Auschwitz I around August 1941.
 Construction of Auschwitz II began the following month, and from 1942 until late 1944 freight trains delivered Jews from all over German-occupied Europe to its gas chambers.
-Of the 1.3 million people sent to Auschwitz, 1.1 million died.
-The death toll includes 960,000 Jews (865,000 of whom were gassed on arrival), 74,000 ethnic Poles, 21,000 Roma, 15,000 Soviet prisoners of war, and up to 15,000 other Europeans.
-Those not gassed died of starvation, exhaustion, disease, individual executions, or beatings.
+Of the 1.3 million people sent to Auschwitz, 1.1 million were murdered.
+The number of victims includes 960,000 Jews (865,000 of whom were gassed on arrival), 74,000 ethnic Poles, 21,000 Roma, 15,000 Soviet prisoners of war, and up to 15,000 other Europeans.
+Those not gassed were murdered via starvation, exhaustion, disease, individual executions, or beatings.
 Others were killed during medical experiments.

 As the Soviet Red Army approached Auschwitz in January 1945, toward the end of the war, the SS sent most of the camp's population west on a death march to camps inside Germany and Austria.
 Soviet troops entered the camp on 27 January 1945, a day commemorated since 2005 as International Holocaust Remembrance Day.
 In the decades after the war, survivors such as Primo Levi, Viktor Frankl, and Elie Wiesel wrote memoirs of their experiences, and the camp became a dominant symbol of the Holocaust.
 In 1947, Poland founded the Auschwitz-Birkenau State Museum on the site of Auschwitz I and II, and in 1979 it was named a World Heritage Site by UNESCO.